layersony/Restaurant-Ruby/README.md

 `Restaurant` - `Customer` is a many to many relationship.

-Note: it can be helpful to draw your domain on paper or on a whiteboard before you start coding.
+**Note**: You should draw your domain on paper or on a whiteboard _before you start coding_.
 Remember to identify a single source of truth for your data.

 ## Topics